-EU/EEA nationals and family members should also visit our EU/EEA national funding page.
+EU/EEA nationals and family members should also visit our EU, EEA and Swiss students page.

-The following information outlines the funding available, the eligibility rules and how to apply.
+The following information outlines the funding available from Student Finance England (SFE) for full-time undergraduate courses, the eligibility rules and how to apply.

-If your home is in another part of the UK, visit one of these websites:
+If your home is in another part of the UK, visit one of the following instead:

 Previous study at degree level in the UK or abroad and how this affects funding